AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Appendix

 \subsection{Ablation Study}

 {\bf Learning objective.} Training AVR-Net is not straightforward because AVA-AVD only has video-level labels.
-Two solutions are discussed in Appendix~\ref{apx:detail:train}.
-Table~\ref{subtab:stream} compares the Siamese network~\cite{koch2015siamese} with single-stream architecture.
+Two solutions are discussed in Sec.~\ref{AVR-Net}.
+Table~\ref{apex:ablations:stream} compares the Siamese network~\cite{koch2015siamese} with single-stream architecture.
 It shows that single-stream network has a much higher DER than AVR-Net.
 AVR-Net can regress the similarity of two speakers, this objective is not as strict as the classification supervision used in the single-stream network.
-Our architecture is {\it well-suited} for the large-scale diarization dataset with only video-level identity labels.
+Our architecture is well-suited for the large-scale diarization dataset with only video-level identity labels.

 {\bf Input features.} Recent face clustering~\cite{tapaswi2019video}, multi-modal clustering~\cite{hu2017learning,jiang2019dm2c}, and verification~\cite{qian2021audio} methods learn the threshold or unified representation based on the embedding vectors extracted by pretrained models.
-Hence, we also study the influence of inputs for our AVR-Net.
-We have three input options: (1) raw face and audio stream; (2) embeddings extracted by pretrained models; (3) feature maps encoded by pretrained backbones (ours default setting).
+Hence, we also study the influence of inputs on our AVR-Net.
+We have three input options: (1) raw face and audio stream; (2) embeddings extracted by pretrained models; (3) feature maps encoded by pretrained backbones.

-Table~\ref{subtab:feat} shows that the AVR-Net using raw input has a much higher DER of 28.37.
-Although the embedding vectors are discriminative enough and can achieve 21.00, our AVR-Net architecture yields a {\bf better} result because AVR-Net encodes {\it informative features} which are more discriminative and helpful for computing cross-modal links and comparing speakers.
+Table~\ref{apex:ablations:feat} shows that the AVR-Net using raw input has a much higher DER of 28.37.
+Although the embedding vectors are discriminative enough and can achieve 21.00, our AVR-Net architecture yields a better result because AVR-Net encodes informative features which are more discriminative and helpful for computing cross-modal links and comparing speakers.

-{\bf Task-aware masks.} The task-ware mask in AVR-Net is multiplied by the input features.
-Table~\ref{subtab:mask} studies other alternatives, i.e. concatenating masks with the input features.
-Moreover, the task-aware masks are passed into the relation module, they are part of the input signals.
+The modality mask in AVR-Net is multiplied by the input features.
+Table~\ref{apex:ablations:mask} studies other alternatives, i.e. concatenating masks with the input features.
+Moreover, the modality masks are passed into the relation module, they are part of the input signals.
 Therefore, we also study the alternative training manners.
-Results in Table.~\ref{subtab:alter} demonstrate that: (1) {\it multiplied} task-aware mask is more effective than concatenation; (2) alternative training cannot boost the performance.
-Our AVR-Net updates task-ware masks simultaneously during training, it is {\it simple} yet {\it effective}.
+Results in Table.~\ref{apex:ablations:alter} demonstrate that: (1) multiplied modality mask is more effective than concatenation; (2) alternative training cannot boost the performance.
+Our AVR-Net updates modality masks simultaneously during training, it is simple yet effective.